CS61D/website/docs/Assignments/forms.md

 Some fields will be "required" fields, which are fields that the user *cannot* leave blank when they submit the form.
 "Optional" fields are fields that the user *can* leave blank.

 :::warning
-You must include all 8 fields in your form, even those that are "optional".
+You must include all 8 fields in your form, even those that are marked "(optional)" below.
 :::

 #### 1. Email (required)